bakdata/kpops/docs/docs/user/references/cli-commands.md

 * `--filter-type [include|exclude]`: Whether the --steps option should include/exclude the steps  [default: include]
 * `--dry-run / --execute`: Whether to dry run the command or execute it  [default: dry-run]
 * `--verbose / --no-verbose`: Enable verbose printing  [default: no-verbose]
 * `--environment TEXT`: The environment you want to generate and deploy the pipeline to.
-Suffix your environment files with this value (e.g. defaults_development.yaml for environment=development).
-To be defined only in the default config definition, i.e. `config.yaml`.  [env var: KPOPS_ENVIRONMENT]
+Suffix your environment files with this value (e.g. defaults_development.yaml for environment=development).   [env var: KPOPS_ENVIRONMENT]
 * `--help`: Show this message and exit.

 ## `kpops deploy`